Tarleton State Texans baseball

 The Tarleton State Texans baseball team is the varsity intercollegiate athletic team of the Tarleton State University in Stephenville, Texas, United States.
-The team competes in the National Collegiate Athletic Association's Division I and is a member of the Western Athletic Conference.
+The team competes in the National Collegiate Athletic Association's Division I and is a member of the United Athletic Conference.
 The Texans, although ineligible for the NCAA Division I Tournament due to transition rules, won the WAC baseball tournament in 2024.

 NCAA Tournament appearances

 Division II

 Tarleton State appeared in NCAA Division II baseball tournament four times.
 They had a record of 2–8.